 Fighting Stigma and Providing Mental Health Care to Syrian RefugeesAna Eira, Comms Lead

 Yasmeen is a 28-year-old Syrian woman with a shy smile, a mother of three boys and a little girl, living in one of the world’s largest refugee camps.
 In the past seven years living in Za’atri, an urban settlement of tents and shipping containers outside Jordan’s capital, Yasmeen has looked for ways to cope with frequent nightmares and intrusive reminders of the war in Syria.
-She is one of over 10 million forcibly displaced Syrians, many of whom experience post-traumatic stress symptoms just like she does.
+She is one of over 10 million Syrians forcibly displaced by war, many of whom experience post-traumatic stress symptoms just like she does.

 Displaced populations like Yasmeen’s face a higher risk of experiencing mental illness while also dealing with a strong stigma associated with discussing their symptoms and seeking care.
 Though the physical, social, and economic toll of mental illness is severe, international assistance dedicated to mental health accounts for just 0.3% of all health aid.
 This has left many refugees with scarce resources to address the crippling emotional and psychological burden of forced displacement, trauma, and violence.